21 February, 2014

 “Local well organised community groups could use these powers to argue that emerging housing schemes on private sector land, often green fields, should be stalled pending the outcome of the review process – a process potentially instigated by the community group.

 “This is worrying given the current housing delivery crisis in the UK and need for all appropriate sources of housing supply to be considered and supported within the context of the National Planning Policy Framework’s presumption in favour of sustainable development.

 “Moreover, while government land may be deemed surplus to operational requirements, this should not be a mandate to simply argue that it should all be used for housing development despite the national shortfall.

 “Good and sustainable planning relies upon identifying housing, jobs, leisure and community uses in locations that are well related to one another.
 Ad hoc disposal of sites for housing development outside of any well thought-out planning framework or plan will result in isolated and detached communities without the necessary social or community infrastructure to support them.”

 Earlier this year the government also launched the strategic land review to deliver at least £5 billion land and property disposals between 2015 and 2020.
 The review will identify where further public sector land can be disposed of to support housing and economic growth.
 This exercise will report at Budget 2014.

-Distinguished by its global reach with 16 offices across world centres, unrivalled diversity with over 500 sector experts and distinctive client focus with over 85% income from repeat business, Broadway Malyan creates world-class and fully-integrated cities, places and buildings to unlock lasting value and deliver a ‘return on design’.
+Distinguished by our global reach with 16 studios across world centres, unrivalled diversity with 500+ design experts and distinctive client focus with over 75% income from repeat business, we create world-class and fully-integrated cities, places and buildings to unlock lasting value and deliver a ‘return on design’.